havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 	* LT<ANGLE>: low limit on tilt stepper
 	* HT<ANGLE>: high limit on tilt stepper
 	* ANGLE is given in degrees if unit is set to degrees (0-360), otherwise in steps (0-STEP_COUNT)
-	* either no limits are placed on axis or both limits are placed, imposing just one limit doesn't make sense when we are limited only to one full rotation
+	* either no limits are placed on axis or both limits are placed, if user tries to impose just one limit whole axis will not be processed
 	* NOTE: keep in mind that if limits are imposed and current postion is not within them, you will have to get the device within limits in one G0 command
 * M202: disable limits
 	* H - disable limits on horizontal stepper